yogeshmpandey/yogeshmpandey.github.io/_posts/2019-07-28-A-day-trip-to-chuchi-tunnels.md

 <img src="https://i.imgur.com/QofetNJ.jpg" alt="Chuchi">
 >Egg Shells used for the paintings

 Our guide told us a lot of stories from the war days which lead to the creation of these tunnels.
 These tunnels were dug with simple tools and bare hands during the French occupation in the 1940s, and further expanded during the Vietnam War in the 1960s to provide refuge and a defensive advantage over the American soldier.
-If the strategy for these tunnels not in place then Vietnam would not have won the war against the Americans.
+If the strategy for these tunnels were not in place then Vietnam would not have won the war against the Americans.

 <img src="https://i.imgur.com/43Oqgyg.jpg" alt="Chuchi">
 >Tanks from the American Army